-Costs that are directly associated with the development of website and identifiable and unique software products controlled by the Group are recognized as intangible assets as they meet the recognition criteria of Note 2.7.
+Costs that are directly associated with the development of website and identifiable and unique software products controlled by the Group are recognized as intangible assets as they meet the recognition criteria in TAS 38 and SIC 32 as explained in detail in Note 2.7.
+(Note 2.7 for detailed information).